bskinn/pent/doc/source/tutorial/basics/tokens.rst

 "|cour|\ ~\ |/cour|" and "|cour|\ &+\ |/cour|" is minimal.

 The 'misc' token accepts both the
-:ref:`capture flag <tutorial-defs-tokens-captureflag>`
+:ref:`capture flag <tutorial-basics-tokens-captureflag>`
-and the :ref:`space-after <tutorial-defs-tokens-spaceflags>` modifier flags.
+and the :ref:`space-after <tutorial-basics-tokens-spaceflags>` modifier flags.

-.. _tutorial-defs-tokens-literaltoken:
+.. _tutorial-basics-tokens-literaltoken:

 The 'Literal' Token: |cour|\ @\ |/cour|
 ---------------------------------------